Trueno (rapper): Other charted songs

+"—" denotes a recording that did not chart or was not released in that territory.

 Personal life

-Trueno has shown his great love of football, his favorite team is Boca Juniors, one of Argentina's biggest and most important sports clubs and the main club in his home neighbourhood.
-Even the music video for the song "Ñeri" was recorded at the La Bombonera stadium, where Boca Juniors plays.
+Trueno has stated that his favorite football team is Boca Juniors, one of Argentina's biggest sports clubs and the main club in his home neighborhood.
+The music video for the song "Ñeri" was recorded at the La Bombonera stadium, where Boca Juniors play.
+He also sported a cap for the team during his NPR Tiny Desk performance.